|Release State||General Availability|

 When Power Query can detect structure to your text file, it will treat the text file as a delimiter separated value file, and give you the same options available when opening a CSV—which is essentially just a file with an extension indicating the delimiter type.

-For example, if you save the following below as a text file, it will be read as having a tab delimiter rather than unstructured text.
+For example, if you save the following example as a text file, it will be read as having a tab delimiter rather than unstructured text.

 Column 1 Column 2 Column 3 This is a string.
 1 ABC123 This is also a string.
 2 DEF456